 The Acting Chief Procurement Officer

-Ms Estelle Setan has been appointed as Acting Chief Procurement Officer from 1 January 2020.
-She joined the OCPO as Chief Director: Strategic Sourcing in 2013 from within the National Treasury.
+Ms Mendoe Ntswahlanaw has been appointed as Acting Chief Procurement Officer from 1 August 2020.

 Background on the Public Procurement